Creamen/git-sensible/readme.md

 ### Avoid straying from conventions

-Always consider how other developers and programmers will view your code and workflow – In one question, **what will others expect out of your source code and workflow?** If a developer uses strange filetrees, branching models, capitalization, or indentation, other developers will be forced to think harder about their code, leading to more fatigue and worse performance.
+Always consider how other developers and programmers will view your code and workflow â€“ In one question, **what will others expect out of your source code and workflow?** If a developer uses strange filetrees, branching models, capitalization, or indentation, other developers will be forced to think harder about their code, leading to more fatigue and worse performance.

-Conforming to conventions is self-fulfilling – as more programmers use conventions workflows become more streamlined and collaboration becomes easier.
+Conforming to conventions is self-fulfilling â€“ as more programmers use conventions workflows become more streamlined and collaboration becomes easier.

 With that said, conforming to conventions doesn't change what is most *effective* for programming.
 That is a different beast entirely, and is the mechanism the drives shifts in conventions.